 - 4. In the TForm1.Button1Click event handler, add code to call the ZxxxTT LIST RPC and populate the list box with the retrieved list of terminal type entries.
 This code should: - a.
 Set RCPBroker1's RemoteProcedure Property to ZxxxTT LIST. - b.
 Call brkrRPCBroker1's Call Method (in a try...except exception handler block) to invoke that RPC. - c.
 Retrieve results from brkrRPCBroker1's Results Property, setting them one-by-one into the list box's Items property.

-This code should look as follows:
+This code should look like the code in Figure 80: